October 29, 2023 Bulletin

 SANCTUARY CANDLE:

 The Sanctuary candles will be lit for the entire week for your intentions.
-The week of May 28-June 3, the left sanctuary candle is in memory of Caroline Volchko from John & Donna Volchko.
-There is no request for the right sanctuary candle.
+The week of August 27-Sept.
+2, there are no request for the sanctuary candles.